NyRvAl/textadventure-pollux/README.md

 ***

 ### Update 1.1
-Added the option the change how a requirement determines if its fullfilled.
+Added the option to change how a requirement determines if its fullfilled.
 The default option is still checking for equivalence.
 The following options are now available:
 - EQUAL
 - NOT_EQUAL
 - GREATER